-- It is allowed to have portion packs of chocolate drink, tea, instant coffee, cocoa, sugar, and milk substitute. - For room service, the use of portion packs such as salt, pepper, ketchup, mustard and similar is permitted. - It is permitted to use disposable capsules for a coffee machine in guest rooms and/or in corridors near guest rooms, if the capsules consist of a minimum of 75% recycled or 100% renewable material, and recycling of the capsules is ensured.
-The company must have routines for handling disposable capsules with a description of how the capsules are recycled.
-In addition, the capsules recycling operation need to be confirmed. - Confirmation that disposable items are not used in guest rooms, in accordance with the requirement. - P Checked on site.
+- It is permitted to offer disposable items on request, for example by having the items available at reception. - It is allowed to have portion packs of chocolate drink, tea, instant coffee, cocoa, sugar, and milk substitute. - For room service, the use of portion packs such as salt, pepper, ketchup, mustard and similar is permitted. - It is permitted to use disposable capsules for a coffee machine in guest rooms and/or in corridors near guest rooms, if material recycling of aluminium capsules is ensured, if this is used.
+The company must have routines for handling aluminium capsules with a description of the process and confirmation that the capsules will be material recycled. - Confirmation that disposable items are not used in guest rooms, in accordance with the requirement. - P Checked on site.

-When using coffee capsules:
+When using coffee capsules of aluminium:

-- Routines for handling disposable capsules with a description of how the capsules are recycled. - Confirmation from the supplier of the percentage of recycled or renewable material in disposable capsules. - Confirmation on the capsules recycling operation.
+- Routines for handling disposable capsules with a description of how the capsules are recycled. - Confirmation on the capsules recycling operation.